-• Progress in their career with further training into such job roles as Technician, System Designer, Estimator, Project Manager, Site/Workshop Supervisor/Manager, Chartered Engineer, Sales Engineer or Commercial Manager
+- Progress onto the Level 6 Apprenticeships related to this field such as in Building Services Engineering Technology & Project Management - Progress in their career with further training into such job roles as Technician, System Designer, Estimator, Project Manager, Site/Workshop Supervisor/Manager, Chartered Engineer, Sales Engineer or Commercial Manager

-Further career guidance can be found at: www.summitskills.org.uk/careers
+Further career guidance can be found at: http:

+//www.summitskills.org.uk/building-services-apprenticeships-careers

 The Employee Rights and Responsibilities (ERR) elements identified below can be achieved through an induction programme, in combination with the City & Guilds (501/2232/0) or EAL(501/1605/8) Level 3 NVQ Diploma in Installing Electrotechnical Systems and Equipment (Buildings, Structures and the Environment) qualification into which they are integrated and signposted.
-The ERR elements will be evidenced by issuing a qualification achievement certificate plus a completed checklist, which must be signed by the assessor and the apprentice confirming all nine ERR elements have been achieved.
+The ERR elements will be evidenced by the issuing of a qualification achievement certificate plus the declaration consent form when claiming for the apprenticeship certificate.